 In addition to a jail or prison sentence, most convicted offenders are also ordered to pay expensive fines.
 Depending on how the underlying offense is criminally classified, Utah’s maximum fines can range anywhere from $750 for a low-level misdemeanor to a staggering $10,000 for second and first degree felonies.
 While a few hundred dollars might be a manageable expense, a few thousand dollars is another matter altogether.
 So what happens if you can’t afford to pay your fines?
 Could you face additional jail time?
-Criminal defense lawyer Darwin Overson explains some of your options in this situation.
+Salt Lake City criminal defense lawyer Darwin Overson explains some of your options in this situation.

 How Does Utah Calculate Criminal Restitution?

 The following represent the largest possible fines for criminal convictions in the state of Utah.

 - Examples — Driving with a Suspended License, Public Intoxication

 - Examples — Lewdness, DUI, Marijuana Possession (less than 1 ounce)